SolaceProducts/pubsubplus-kubernetes-helm-quickstart/pubsubplus/README.md

 | `storage.size`                 | Size of the persistent storage to be used; Refer to the Solace documentation for storage configuration requirements | `30Gi` |

-For more ways to override default values, refer to [Customizing the Chart Before Installing](//helm.sh/docs/using_helm/#customizing-the-chart-before-installing).